As if traveling without your baby isn’t hard enough it gets even harder when you are breastfeeding.

 Start off by realizing that no one will be singling you out on purpose.
 The issues you are going to run into are because of a lack of knowledge or education.
 Traveling in an airport is not the place to try and educate other travelers, or airport staff.

 Try and make the best of the situation by planning ahead and avoiding confrontation when problems pop up.
 (As a breastfeeding mom it PAINS me to have typed that BUT making a scene in an airport could get you kicked off your plane or might even get you detained by an official.
-Don’t be a martyr.)
+Don’t be that lady.)

 I also assumed that female Gate and TSA agents would be more knowledgeable.
 Not true.
 I had three women TSA officers on one leg of my trip and none of them knew what my pump was.